International Time Clocks

 Next Steps

 The next lesson will be how to tell the time down to the minute, but that lesson is not yet available.
-So for now, it’s time to go onto the 0600 Series of lessons which will introduce you to the word types that you will need to know about to start to create your own sentences.This is where things start to get really exciting!
-Here is the index for the 0600 Series.
+So for now, it’s time to go on to the 0600 Series of lessons which will introduce you to the word types that you will need to know about to start to create your own sentences.This is where things start to get really exciting!

 Kalaiwa: Hamani or Hehele?